NewTec-GmbH/pyJiraCli/README.md

 ### Profile

 Add, delete or update server profiles.
-At least one server profile is needed to use the pyJiraCli tool.

 The profile contains following data:

-* name: A Unique profile name by which you can reference your profile. (required)
+* name: A unique profile name by which you can reference your profile. (required)
 * url: The server url where your jira server is located. (required)
 * token: An api token to allow for faster access. (optional)
 * certificate: A server certificate for your company/jira instance. (optional)

-When adding a profile, the profile name and the server url are required.
+When adding a profile, the server url and token are required.
-The token and certificate are optional and can also be added later on, with the --update option.
+The certificate is optional and can also be added later on, with the --update option.
+Username and password are not valid to create a profile for security reasons.

 ```cmd
 pyJiraCli profile --help